avs-origami/avs-origami.github.io/site/origami/index.md

 --------------------------------------------------------------------------------]*

 #[!![dragon](/img/origami/dragon.jpg)[80]]#
-*[The ?[Devil Dragon by Jo Nakashima](https://jonakashima.com.br/2021/02/17/devil-dragon-v3).
+*[The [Devil Dragon by Jo Nakashima](https://jonakashima.com.br/2021/02/17/devil-dragon-v3).
 I regret not starting with a bigger piece of paper, the eyes were really hard and I ended up accidentally ripping the paper in a few places including the eye on the other side of the head.
 --------------------------------------------------------------------------------]*

 #[!![chameleon](/img/origami/chameleon.jpg)[80]]#
-*[Another ?[Jo Nakashima design](https://jonakashima.com.br/2021/11/10/origami-chameleon).
+*[Another [Jo Nakashima design](https://jonakashima.com.br/2021/11/10/origami-chameleon).
 It sits perfectly on the edge of my desk (or in this case, in a tree, lol).
 --------------------------------------------------------------------------------]*